 - There is a 10-year expiration limit for acceptance of transfer credits.
 Exceptions can be made by Enrollment Services in consultation with the appropriate program directors or department chairpersons.

 - For all situations not covered by the above, the decision will be referred to the department involved when appropriate.

 Students changing majors from other programs or colleges within UC will be considered based on the same criteria as outside transfers.

 Students who did not graduate from a high school in the United States of America must take an ability-to-benefit test and achieve the minimum specified score to be eligible for admission to a degree or certificate program at UC Blue Ash College.
 The scores will be used for placement in English courses and general advising for all courses.

-The Associate of Applied Science degree and the Professional Certificate in Electronic Media Technology are designed to be completed in two years, provided students are full-time and do not need prep courses in English and Math.
+The Associate of Applied Science degree and the Professional Certificate in Applied Media Communications are designed to be completed in two years, provided students are full-time and do not need prep courses in English and Math.
 The One-Year Certificate programs are designed to be completed in one year, provided students are full-time and do not need prep courses in English.
 To successfully complete these academic programs in two years (AAS and Professional Certificate) or one year (Animation, Interactive Web Multimedia, and Media Criticism & Journalism), students must begin in the fall semester.
 Beginning in any other term than Fall semester may require additional semesters to complete the program and may also affect financial aid.

 Certificate: Interactive Web Multimedia

 CIP Code - 110101